MaxCanntSwim/14-obsidian-git/ADS/Array.md

-Arrays contain data in a defined size and order structure with direct acces to all elements in the array using indexes.
+Arrays are [[Data Structures]], that contain data in a defined size and order structure with direct acces to all elements in the array using indexes.
 ___

 ### Opperations